-The rights of legally married same-sex couples who reside outside one of the 13 states that recognize their marriages remain unclear.
+The rights of legally married same-sex couples who reside outside of one of the states that recognize their marriages are limited.
 This is why Representative Jerrold Nadler (D-NY) and Senator Dianne Feinstein (D-CA) have reintroduced the Respect for Marriage Act (H.R.
-2523/ S. 1236).
+197/ S. 29).

 The Respect for Marriage Act would entirely repeal DOMA, providing married same-sex couples with the full range of federal benefits and protections that the law already provides to married opposite-sex couples regardless of where they live.
 This provides critically important certainty for families, allowing couples to plan for a future of mutual obligation and support with confidence that their access to federal responsibilities and rights will not be taken away by a move to another state.
 At the same time, nothing in the Act obligates any person or religious organization to celebrate or license a marriage between two persons of the same sex.